ziyi-zhang/Computer-Simulation/Project2/report/report.md

 ```

 - There are a few other scripts with different setups.
 Feel free to play with them.
-- You can also create your own 'RunTrafficSimulationXXX' script with arbitary graph to play around with the system.
+- You can also create your own 'RunTrafficSimulationXXX' script with arbitrary graph to play around with the system.

 ***